-J. Warren McClure School of Information and Telecommunication Systems
+J. Warren McClure School of Emerging Communication Technologies

-For more information about the J. Warren McClure school, contact Hans Kruse in Schoonover Center 360 or call 740-593-4890
+For more information about the J. Warren McClure school, contact Julio Arauz in Schoonover Center 360 or call 740-593-4890

 - Students must have a 2.50 cumulative GPA or higher.
 Meeting this and other requirements does not guarantee admission into the school.

 - Students must complete a Transfer Information Sheet — available in the school office or online — and submit an Update of Program form to the school.

 - Students may apply for transfer at any time; however, transfers are finalized only at the beginning of each term.

 School of Communication Studies

 For more information about the School of Communication Studies, contact Associate Director for Undergraduate Studies Jerry Miller in Schoonover Center 400 or call 740-593-4842.